Crispy on the outside, juicy inside—Chicken Katsu is the ultimate comfort food you can whip up on a busy weeknight.

 To Deep-Fry

-- When, the oil is at the correct temperature, add one piece of breaded chicken.
-Fry one piece at a time.
-Deep-fry for a total of 3 minutes, turning the chicken once at the halfway point.
+• Deep-fry for a total of 3 minutes, flipping it over at the halfway point.
 Tip: Do not overcrowd the pot.
-Remember, your ingredients should take up no more than about half of the oil surface area at any one time.
-If you add too much food at once, the temperature of the oil will drop quickly and the chicken will absorb too much oil.
+Your ingredients should take up no more than about half of the oil surface area.
+If you add too much food, the temperature will drop quickly and the chicken will absorb too much oil.

-- Deep-fry until both sides are golden brown.
-Remove the cutlet from the oil and hold it vertically over the pot for a few seconds to drain the excess oil.
-Then, transfer it to a wire rack or paper towel-lined tray.
-If possible, keep it on its side to drain the excess oil.
+• Cook until both sides are golden brown.
+Remove the chicken and let the oil drip off by holding the cutlet vertically over the pot for a few seconds.
+Then, transfer it to a wire rack or tray lined with paper towels.
+If possible, keep it on its side to drain excess oil.

 To Serve

-- Cut the chicken into 1-inch (2.5 cm) pieces and serve it with tonkatsu sauce.
-Typically, I serve Chicken Katsu with a side of shredded green cabbage and my Japanese Sesame Dressing.
+• Cut the chicken katsu into 1-inch (2.5 cm) pieces and serve it with tonkatsu sauce.
+Typically, I serve it with a side of shredded green cabbage and my Japanese Sesame Dressing.
 I also add a few wedges of tomato for color.

 To Store

-- You can store the leftovers in an airtight container and store them in the refrigerator for up to 2 days or in the freezer for up to a month.
-To reheat, bake at 350ºF (180ºC) for 15–20 minutes for chicken katsu that was thawed in the refrigerator overnight, or for 30 minutes if heating directly from frozen.
+• Transfer the leftovers to an airtight container and store them in the refrigerator for up to 2 days or in the freezer for up to a month.
+To reheat, bake at 350ºF (180ºC) for 15–20 minutes if defrosted (in the refrigerator overnight) or for 30 minutes from frozen.
 Check that the inside is warm before serving.

 Nutrition